liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

   - /about.html
 ---

-I currently work as a postdoctoral associate at MIT.
+<p style="text-align:justify;">I currently work as a postdoctoral associate at MIT.
 I am working on physics-informed deep learning and uncertainty quantification.
 We develop interpretable deep-learning-based techniques for solving physical problems.
-In our research, we emphasize the role of interpretability and generalizability, and hope by incorporating these features data-driven modeling techniques eventually achieve robust characterization and uncertainty quantification of dynamical systems.
+In our research, we emphasize the role of interpretability and generalizability, and hope by incorporating these features data-driven modeling techniques eventually achieve robust characterization and uncertainty quantification of dynamical systems.</p>

 <!-- News and Updates
 ------